What is an airway obstruction?

 - severe allergies to insect stings such as those from bees or to foods such as peanuts

-- birth defects or inherited diseases that can cause airway problems
+- structural abnormalities or inherited diseases that can cause airway problems

 - neuromuscular disorders and other conditions that cause people to have a difficult time swallowing food properly

-The symptoms of an airway obstruction depend on the cause.
+The signs and symptoms of an airway obstruction depend on the cause.
 They also depend on the location of the obstruction.
-Symptoms you may experience include:
+Signs and symptoms you may experience include:

 - cyanosis (bluish-colored skin)